 - Android: Android 6.0 or newer

-If you have a Chromebook: Everywhere you look, you’ll see that Chromebook isn’t supported with Design Space.
-There is a way to use Design Space on it by downloading the Android app in the Play Store.
+Unfortunately, Chromebooks don’t work with Design Space.
+There is a way to use Design Space on it by downloading the Android app in the Play Store, but it won’t pair up with the machine.
+Trust me, I’ve tried!

-However, I haven’t been successful in getting my Chromebook to pair with the Maker to actually “Make” something.
-I can log into Design Space though and work on projects, so that’s something.
+I can log into Design Space though and work on projects on my Chromebook, so that’s something.

 According to what I’ve read, you’re supposed to pair your Cricut via Bluetooth and when prompted, enter the pin “0000”.
 I did that and it said connection failed every time I tried.